Skip to main content

 NETs happen when a neuroendocrine cell becomes cancerous.
 Cancerous cells result from changes (mutations) in DNA that cause them to reproduce rapidly.
 The more copies a cancerous cell makes of itself, the bigger the tumor.

 Some NETs are hereditary — meaning they’re related to genetic conditions that cause tumors.
-Multiple endocrine neoplasia type 1 is an example.
+An example of a hereditary NET is multiple endocrine neoplasia type 1 (MEN1).
 But most NETs are sporadic — meaning they happen out of nowhere.

 How are neuroendocrine tumors different from other tumors?